ivere27/volvoxgrid/web/js/README.md

 npm run build:wasm:threaded
 ```

-The WASM output is written to `web/js/wasm/`.
+These scripts build the WASM-facing target from the shared `runtime/` crate and write package-local output to `web/js/wasm/`.
+Repo-level `make wasm` and `make web` write demo output to `web/example/wasm/`.

 ## Running the Example